adammarszalek22/library-system/README.md

-# In order to use this programme create a virtual environment and run the following command:
+# In order to use this program create a virtual environment and run the following command:

 pip install -r requirements.txt

-# Then run the program by:
+# Then run the program with:

 python main.py